-But despite that destruction and despite the mortars, rockets and barrel bombs that caused it, leaving Homs was never an option for Marwa.
-While others left, she sought to discover even more about her city, writing a memoir which weaves together an eyewitness account of the war with a broader argument about how bad architecture and bad planning were part of its cause.
+But despite that destruction and despite the mortars, rockets, and barrel bombs that caused it, leaving Homs was never an option for al-Sabouni.
+While others left, she sought to discover even more about her city, writing a memoir that weaves together an eyewitness account of the war with a broader argument about how bad architecture and bad planning were part of its cause.
 I called her up to find out more.

-VICE: Hi Marwa.
-You describe the architecture and built environment of the Old City in Homs as an example of what was good about Syrian cities.
+VICE: You describe the architecture and built environment of the Old City in Homs as an example of what was good about Syrian cities.
 Could you elaborate on that?

-Outside the Old City in Homs, there was more ghettoised planning, where certain groups lived on the outskirts of the expanded city, divided by religion, class, and the person's origin – whether they were from the city or the countryside.
+Outside the Old City in Homs, there was more ghettoized planning, where certain groups lived on the outskirts of the expanded city, divided by religion, class, and the person's origin—whether they were from the city or the countryside.
 It's created small cities within the larger city, with different characters and lifestyles.
 This means you don't have any sense of identity and shared place.

 Were the same mistakes in urban planning made outside Homs in other Syrian cities?

 You describe how greed and corruption among public officials destroyed much of Homs before the war started.
 Was that another contributing factor to the conflict?